withastro/astro/.changeset/few-peas-hunt.md

 'astro': minor
 ---

-Update internal `shiki` syntax highlighter to `shikiji`.
-Existing docs on `shiki` still stays the same, but `shikiji` will help make bundling simpler and easier to maintain.
+Update the internal `shiki` syntax highlighter to `shikiji`, an ESM-focused alternative that simplifies bundling and maintenance.
+There are no new options and changes to how you author code blocks and syntax highlighting.

-`shikiji` also produces a smaller HTML output by attaching fallback `color` styles on the `pre` or `code` element instead of to the line `span` directly.
+**Potentially breaking change:** While this refactor should be transparent for most projects, the transition to `shikiji` now produces a smaller HTML markup by attaching a fallback `color` style to the `pre` or `code` element, instead of to the line `span` directly.
 For example:

 Before: